This blog post is part of a series where I take a detailed look at how I’m investing in quality dividend stocks for long-term income and growth.

 To illustrate this flaw, I’ll use the example of a widget manufacturer with £1 million of shareholder equity invested in a single factory.
 The company has no debt and produces a profit of £100,000, which is a return on equity of 10%.

-The CEO wants to grow the business fast in order to dominate its niche, so the company borrows £5 million at an interest rate of 5% (giving an annual interest bill of £250,000) to build five additional factories.
+The CEO wants to grow the business fast to dominate its niche, so the company borrows £5 million at an interest rate of 5% (giving an annual interest bill of £250,000) to build five additional factories.

-The company now has six factories and the balance sheet says it has £6 million of assets, funded by £5 million of debt and £1 million of shareholder equity.
+The company now has six factories, and the balance sheet says it has £6 million of assets, funded by £5 million of debt and £1 million of shareholder equity.

 The new factories are just as profitable as the first, so each factory makes a profit (before interest payments) of £100,000, or £600,000 in total.
 After paying debt interest of £250,000, the company is left with a profit of £350,000.

 A £350,000 profit from £1 million of equity is a return on equity of 35%.
-In other words, taking on £5 million of debt has increased the company’s return on equity from 10% to 35%, making the company more than three-times as profitable.
+In other words, taking on £5 million of debt has increased the company’s return on equity from 10% to 35%, making the company more than three times as profitable.

 But debt isn’t a free lunch.
-In most cases, debt interest is a fixed cost whereas revenues aren't fixed, and this combination makes indebted companies riskier and more fragile during downturns.
+In most cases, debt interest is a fixed cost, whereas revenues aren't fixed, and this combination makes indebted companies riskier and more fragile during downturns.

 For example, let’s say there’s a recession and the profit from each factory falls by 60%, from £100,000 to £40,000.
-If the company had no debt, its total profits would also fall by 60%, which is a big decline but at least the company would still be profitable.
+If the company had no debt, its total profits would also fall by 60%, which is a big decline, but at least the company would still be profitable.
 However, with £5 million of debt, that is no longer the case.

 If each factory's profit fell by 60%, from £100,000 to £40,000, the six factories would produce a combined £240,000 profit before interest payments.
-The company's interest expense is £250,000, so after deducting interest the company would make a profit of minus £10,000; in other words, a loss.
+The company's interest expense is £250,000, so after deducting interest, the company would make a profit of minus £10,000; in other words, a loss.
 This means that a 60% decline in profit before interest has been turned into a more than 100% decline in profit after interest, so the company's profits are now much more sensitive to economic downturns than they would be if it carried little or no debt.

 To get around this flaw, I use an alternative ratio that takes account of the negative impact of debt and interest.